jserot/rfsm/README.md

 For example, the transition from state `E0` to state `E1`, labeled `h.(e=1)/k:=1` is taken whenever input `e` is equal to `1` when `h` occurs and, when this happens, local variable `k` is set to 1.

-Here's a formulation of this model in the RFSM `full` guest language :
+Here's a formulation of this model in RFSM :

 ```
 fsm model gensig <n: int> (